 -

 Reinstate National Theatre Primary Schools TouringSchools do not have the resources to offer these kinds of experiences themselves.
 Primary school children in particular are being left behind.
 In spite of the National Theatre’s cuts being branded as a “sad loss”, “unfair”, a “slap in the face”, and “depressing” by union and sector leaders, the organisation has so far refused to listen.
 The National Theatre has stated that increased costs and cuts to Arts Council England funding are among the reasons for these decisions.
 And yet its total annual income recently increased from £89 million to £121.4 million, while the primary school touring represented a tiny fraction of the organisation’s expenditure.
 The National Theatre already receives more Arts Council England funding than any other theatre organisation.
 This is not simply an issue of needing a more transformative and equitable approach to public arts funding.
 It is a question of priorities and responsibility for one of our largest theatre organisations.
-Austerity is a choice.445 of 500 SignaturesCreated by Equity Class Network
+Austerity is a choice.1,525 of 2,000 SignaturesCreated by Equity Class Network

 -